HYPERTHYROIDISM INTERVIEW WITH DR. WILSON AND SVETLA BANKOVA OF WWW.GRAVESDISEASECURE.COM

 Qu.
 3. Since the reason for hyperthyroidism is generally unknown, what are your presumptions and observations regarding the occurrence of this disease?

-A. I use the hair tissue mineral analysis on everyone.
-It must be done at a laboratory that does not wash the hair.
-There are only two such labs, Analytical Research Labs and Trace Elements, Inc. Testing by other labs is much less useful.
-There are many other tests, of course, but this is what I use and it usually sufficient to set up a program to correct the biochemical imbalances that are causing or at least contributing to the problem.
-So I would consider it the only mandatory test for our evaluation.
+There are other tests, of course, but this is what I use and it usually sufficient to set up a program to correct the biochemical imbalances that are causing or at least contributing to the problem.
+It is usually the only mandatory test for our evaluation, although all the clients have also had the usual blood tests for thyroid evaluation such as T3, T4, TSH, thyroid antibodies and perhaps others.

 Qu.
 5. Dr. Wilson, what minerals, vitamins and other substances on a patient should be tested if hyperthyroidism is suspected?